 Actual arrival is about presence in the internal sense: being fully where you are, with no next thing pressing against the edge of the current thing.
 By letting go of the need to manage the menu of my own transformation, I am practising what William Bridges (2019) identifies as the difficult necessity of the transition process: allowing the old identity to fall away before the new one has even begun to take shape.

 As I prepare to board, I am consciously practising the discipline of staying, staying with the silence and the discomfort of having no role to perform.
-I am moving from a state of hyper-vigilance into a state of genuine safety and connection, recognizing that my body is already softening as I move toward the Sea of Cortez.
+I am moving from a state of hypervigilance into one of genuine safety and connection, recognizing that my body is already softening as I move toward the Sea of Cortez.

 I am leaving behind the office superhero and the award-winning educator.
 I am choosing to be a body in water, a being alive on a planet spinning through space, rather than a vehicle carrying a brain to a meeting.
 I had arrived.
 And for this morning, in this clinical box, that has to be enough.